MicrosoftDocs/Viva/Viva/engage/yammer-produce-live-events-from-your-device-coming-soon.md

 ||||

 > [!NOTE]
 > Live events in Microsoft 365 is a highly available service and you can expect good performance at scale.
-In the very unlikely scenario that results in failover being required, live events scheduled from Yammer will not have redundancy and are not be recoverable.
+In the very unlikely scenario that results in failover being required, live events scheduled from Viva Engage will not have redundancy and are not be recoverable.

 ## Related topics